meancode/mt-theme-template/README.md

 # Theme Template Usage

 This section will explain what to modify before you get started building out your theme using this skeleton.
+Please keep in mind that this is not a completed theme you can install and use, but a boilerplate for creating your own theme.

--   Replace &ldquo;Your Name&rdquo; in all files with _Your Name_ (use find/replace).
+* Replace &ldquo;Your Name&rdquo; in all files with _Your Name_ (use find/replace).
--   Replace &ldquo;MyTheme&rdquo; in all files with the name of your Theme (use find/replace).
+* Replace &ldquo;MyTheme&rdquo; in all files with the name of your Theme (use find/replace).
--   Change name, author\_name, author\_link and description in `config.yaml`
+* Change name, author\_name, author\_link and description in `config.yaml`
--   Modify `default_prefs.yaml` using [this Melody documentation](https://github.com/openmelody/melody/wiki/designguide-prefbundles) as a guide.
+* Modify `default_prefs.yaml` using [this Melody documentation](https://github.com/openmelody/melody/wiki/designguide-prefbundles) as a guide.
+* The .htaccess template is **NOT** set to output to .htaccess on your web server by design -- to make sure it does not overwrite any pre-existing file or cause Apache not to function correctly.
+You will need to modify the `outfile` on line 90 of the `config.yaml` before deployment. **It is also highly advised to take a minimalist approach and only use what you need in your .htaccess file**.
+The one provided is from the HTML5 Boilerplate with only one modification, the path of the 404 ErrorDocument.

 ## Changes/Additions from the HTML5 Boilerplate